Getting started with OpenID connect¶

 Authentication in Feide can be done using OpenID Connect or SAML.
 OpenID Connect (OIDC) is the standard for identity verification on top of OAuth 2.0 token based authorization, and is widely used on the web.
 With OIDC, the application gets verified information about the user’s identity as well as an access token which it can use to access a set of APIs.

 There is also a legacy userinfo API in Feide that does not conform to OIDC, but also provides verified identity information.

 Setting up your application¶

-On the dashboard you will get details and credentials to set up your application as an OpenID Connect (OIDC) relying party.
+On the customer portal you will get details and credentials to set up your application as an OpenID Connect (OIDC) relying party.

 If your client already supports OIDC or OAuth 2.0, remaining work may just be some simple configuration.

 Otherwise, here is more information about how to use OIDC with Feide:

 In the customer portal you can configure which login providers under configuration-tab or under host organization you will enable for the end users.
 Your configuration here will be reflected in the available login options for the end users during login.
 See the login flow

 If you are unable to find the information you are looking for at OIDC

 id_token, it will often turn out that it is available through the groups API.